- Serves 8 - Ready in 3.5 hours (includes 2 hours cooling mid-recipe)-

 8. Pour the final batter into the lined baking tray and bake for 22 minutes on the BOTTOM wire-rack shelf of the oven.
 Don't worry f it looks odd (i.e. underbaked) when it comes out - you want flexible sponge NOT crispy.

-9. Take the sponge out of oven, LEAVE IT IN THE TIN and cover it with a wrung-out DAMP tea towel (this keeps it flexible enough to roll).
+9. Take the sponge out of oven, LEAVE IT IN THE TIN and cover it with a wrung-out DAMP tea towel draped over a cooling rack (this keeps it flexible enough to roll and the cooling rack stops the tea towel sticking to the sponge).

 10. Leave the sponge for at least TWO HOURS to cool - still covered with the wrung-out DAMP tea towel and STILL IN ITS TIN, ideally sat on a wire rack in a cool room.
 (If you don't cool it fully, the cream filling will immediately slide out).